MaksimDzhangirov/go-patterns/README.md

-# go-concurrency-patterns
+# go-patterns
-Concurrency Patterns in Golang
+Patterns in Golang